Workplace Health Safety Lawyer AZ

 The state of Arizona OHSA standards apply to all private sector employers and employees, all state and local government workers, and all federal government workers.
 Phillips Dayes Law Firm PC has seen a countless number of individuals who have been subjected to workplace health and safety conditions that simply do not adhere to the OHSA standards as laid out by the OSH Act.
 Our personal injury lawyers take pride in their role in protecting the rights of all Arizona employees and employers.

-For a Free Case Review, complete the form on the top of this page.
+Complete the Case Review form on the top of this page.